BillysKes/customer-segmentation-retail/README.md

 UnitPrice should store the price value per unit, so we correct those entry errors.

 # 3. RFM Analysis
+In RFM analysis, the segmentation of customers is done by calculating for every customer the following factors :
+- Recency - How recently did the customer purchase?
+- Frequency – How often do they purchase?
+- Monetary Value – How much do they spend?

 ## 3.1 Recency, Frequency, and Monetary (RFM) Scores Calculation
 ```